Curcumin: your diabetes prevention powerhouse

 It’s hard to judge, however, how much dietary turmeric is needed to deliver a worthwhile dose of curcumin.
 You might ask your doctor about a curcumin supplement just to be sure.
 Just 250 mg/day worked wonders for the study subjects.

 Other research shows that 500 mg, twice a day (and up to four times a day) is a pretty sure way to get all of curcumin’s amazing benefits.
-I recommend finding a curcumin supplement that’s been standardized to at least 14% curcumanoids and designed for improved absorption in your body.
+We recommend finding a curcumin supplement that’s been standardized to at least 14% curcumanoids and designed for improved absorption in your body.